jeff-d-wang/IME/README.md

 - smallImage-vertical.ppm
 - smallImage-vertical-horizontal.ppm
 - smallImageP6.pbm
-The images in smallImage package is my own photograph created using GIMP, and I am authorizing it to be used in this project.
+The images in smallImage package is my own photograph created using GIMP, and I (RuiMing Li) am authorizing it to be used in this project.
 The smallImage.ppm is the original image.
 Pictures with names such as smallImage-blue-greyscale means that the original image was greyscaled by blue.
 Pictures with names such as smallImage-horizontal-vertical.ppm means that the